xplanthris-zz/SimpleBuckshotRouletteCounter/README.md

 ## Info

 SimpleBuckshotRouletteCounter is a bullet counter for the video game Buckshot Roulette by Mike Klubnika.
 It features several features such as autofill, burner phone and polarizer support, and a sleek overlay GUI.

+## Usage

+To use SimpleBuckshotRouletteCounter, download it, and run!

+The keybindings are as follows:
+- Live: Q
+- Blank: E
+- New Round: Z
+- Burner Phone: F
+- Polarizer: T

 ## Download